trilitech/tezos-developer-docs/docs/tutorials/join-dal-baker/verify-rights.md

     ]
    ```

-   If the command returns an empty array (`[]`), the delay may not be over or there may be other problems.
+   If the command returns an empty array (`[]`), the baker has no rights in the specified cycle.
+   In this case, the delay may not be over or there may be other problems.
    Try these troubleshooting steps:

    - Make sure that your node and baker are running.